New Jersey Governor heads to UK for trade, politics, soccer

-NEW YORK (Reuters) - New Jersey Governor Chris Christie, a likely 2016 Republican presidential contender, will be promoting his state’s life sciences industry in a trip to the United Kingdom starting Sunday, where he is also scheduled to meet the Prime Minister and catch an Arsenal match.
+NEW YORK, Feb 1 (Reuters) - New Jersey Governor Chris Christie, a likely 2016 Republican presidential contender, will be promoting his state’s life sciences industry in a trip to the United Kingdom starting Sunday, where he is also scheduled to meet the Prime Minister and catch an Arsenal match.

 The brash, charismatic second-term governor is expected to soon announce whether he intents to run for president.
 On Jan.
 23, Christie supporters formed a political action committee, the biggest indication yet that he will make a bid for the White House.